-Students take turns presenting cases to BGSP and guest faculty representing different theoretical perspectives or "schools" of psychoanalysis.
-The same case(s) are considered in light of at least three different theoretical approaches.
+BGSP and guest faculty present different theoretical perspectives or "schools" of psychoanalysis applied to work with patients.
+Students follow a case of their own throughout the semester in light of theoretical perspectives covered in the course.
 Similarities and differences in theoretical perspectives are discussed and their implications for treatment and clinical research are considered.